oabsa/dues-lookup/readme.txt

 1. Go to "OA Tools" > "Import Dues" to upload data.
 1. Put the `[oadueslookup]` shortcode on the page you want the lookup form to appear on.

 **NOTE:** if you do a git check out from GitHub or download the source Zip file, you will need to run `composer install` inside the dues-lookup directory to install the dependencies before you can use it.
+Note also that if you do this, the automatic updates will fail unless you delete the .git directory.